-The aim of this policy is to provide information on decontamination systems to minimise the risk of exposure to microbial contamination of medical devices/equipment and the environment which may lead to development of infection.
+The aim of this policy is to provide information on decontamination principles to minimise the risk of exposure to microbial contamination of medical devices/equipment and the environment which may lead to development of infection.

-It highlights responsibilities for maintaining a safe environment in line with Health and Social Care Act 2008, Code of Practice on the prevention and control of infections and related guidance, criteria 2.
-Department of Health (DOH) (2015).
+It highlights responsibilities for maintaining a safe environment in line with the Health and Social Care Act 2008, Code of Practice on the prevention and control of infections and related guidance, criteria 2.
+Department of Health (DOH) (2015, updated 2022).

-This policy must be used in conjunction with other Trust Infection Control policies and procedures to include, Hand Decontamination and Glove Use, Standard Precautions and Trust Waste Policy.
+This policy must be used in conjunction with other Trust Infection Control policies and procedures to include, Hand Decontamination and Glove Use, Standard IPC Precautions and Trust Waste Management Policy.